eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 At this point, you are ready to use Eclipse Cyclone DDS in your projects.

-**Note:** The default build type is a release build with debug information included (RelWithDebInfo).
+**Note:** The default build type is a release build that includes debugging information (RelWithDebInfo).

 This is a convenient type of build to use from applications because of a good mix between performance and still being able to debug things.
 If you'd rather have a Debug or pure Release build, set ``CMAKE_BUILD_TYPE`` accordingly.

 If you want to contribute to Cyclone DDS, please refer to `Appendix I Contributing to Eclipse Cyclone DDS for